Laparoscopic Sleeve Gastrectomy

-A vertical sleeve gastrectomy offers the best outcome for our adolescent patients.
-It does not affect how the body digests food or absorbs nutrients, so the risk of nutritional complications is minimal.
+A vertical sleeve gastrectomy offers the best outcome for most children and adolescents suffering from obesity.
+It is the mainstay of our program.
+The sleeve gastrectomy does not affect how the body digests food or absorbs nutrients, so the risk of nutritional complications is minimal in both the short term and the long term.
 This is important for children and teenagers whose bodies are still growing and changing.

 We encourage you to give us a call to discuss your child’s situation.
-Don’t wait until your child is too old—a teen who is obese will continue to gain weight as he or she ages, lessening the benefits of bariatric surgery.
-Our expert pediatric weight-loss experts are dedicated to helping children and teens obtain and maintain a healthy weight.
-We understand the unique needs of adolescents and work with your child and family to ensure a positive outcome.
+Don’t wait - a teen who is at an unhealthy weight will most likely continue to gain weight as he or she ages, lessening the benefits of bariatric surgery.
+Our pediatric weight-loss experts are dedicated to helping children and teens obtain and maintain a healthy weight.
+We understand the unique needs of each child and work with your child and family to ensure the best possible outcome.

 Vertical Sleeve Gastrectomy: Before Surgery

 - Weight-loss clinic.
-Your child participates in a minimum three-month course in our weight-loss clinic.
+Your child will likely need to be seen in our Obesity Program (IDEAL Clinic).
 There, they learn about the behavioral modifications they will need to use after the surgery, such as choosing healthy foods and eating smaller portions.
 If you do not live locally, we can recommend hospitals in your area where your child can complete this part of the process.
+The number of visits to the IDEAL clinic is often dictated by your insurance company and not by our providers.

 Sleeve Gastrectomy Procedure: What to Expect